-Located in South Village, Tower 2, first floor, is a fully staffed facility with a weight room, Yoga Spin Room, and two mediation rooms.
-During the academic year, hours of Operations are Monday through Friday 7 a.m. to 11 a.m. and 5 p.m. to 10 p.m. and Saturdays are 8 a.m. to 1 p.m.
+Located in South Village, Tower 2, first floor, is a fully staffed facility with a weight room, Yoga/Spin Room, and two mediation rooms.
+During the academic year, the hours of Operations are Monday through Friday 7 a.m. to 12 p.m. and 4:30 to 9:30 p.m.
+Hours subject to change.